 Recording & Mixing

-A good microphone is essential for recording high quality SFX.
+A good microphone is essential if you plan to create your own sound effects to a high standard.
 A shotgun mic is often the best choice, due to its highly directional nature and ability to pinpoint sounds.
 There is a good amount of choice out there when it comes to digital audio workstations (DAWs).
 Utilising one of these is crucial for piecing your sounds together with your visual.
 Check out our article if you need help deciding on the best DAW for you.
 You will need to be able to cut and fade sounds, stretch time, play with pitch and add effects to make your SFX fit perfectly.
 This is arguably the most fiddly and technical part, but once you have a handle on your chosen DAW this part of the process can be just as fun as creating the sounds.
 Start small and simple.
 A short animation will be less daunting than tackling a half hour long episode.
 Don’t forget to store and catalogue your best sounds, and you will soon have built up a fantastic library of your very own SFX!

 If you are looking for music to add your videos, along with your freshly created effects, then check out Synchedin!
 A vast library of royalty free music available for all video and film projects for just the price of a monthly mid-range fancy sandwich.